Elisa-Fabbri/Stochastic-Resonance-Simulation/README.md

 ## The stochastic resonance mechanism in climate change

-### Observations of Past Climate and the Milankovitch Cycles
+### Observations of Past Climate and the Milanković Cycles

 Over the past 800,000 years, Earth's climate has undergone cyclical shifts between glacial and interglacial periods, occurring approximately every 100,000 years.
 These climatic cycles follow a characteristic sawtooth pattern, featuring a rapid warming during transitions to interglacial periods, lasting about 10,000 years, followed by a gradual return to glacial conditions.
 This process leads to an average Earth temperature variation of approximately 10 degrees Celsius.
 In addition to this primary periodicity, two minor cyclic fluctuations with periods of about 41,000 and 26,000 years have been observed.
-Collectively, these three cycles are known as the "Milankovitch cycles," named in honor of the Serbian scientist who, as early as 1941, successfully explained their regularity using Earth's orbital parameters.
+Collectively, these three cycles are known as the "Milanković cycles," named in honor of the Serbian scientist who, as early as 1941, successfully explained their regularity using Earth's orbital parameters.
 Specifically, the 100,000-year cycle is associated with variations in Earth's orbital eccentricity (how much the orbit deviates from a perfect circle), the 41,000-year cycle relates to changes in the tilt of Earth's axis, and the 26,000-year cycle is influenced by the precession of the equinoxes.

 These variations in orbital parameters, driven by the gravitational influence of other planets in our solar system, are responsible for fluctuations in the average solar radiation reaching our planet.
-It has been hypothesized that these Milankovitch cycles may have played a crucial role in initiating and concluding Earth's glacial epochs.
+It has been hypothesized that these Milanković cycles may have played a crucial role in initiating and concluding Earth's glacial epochs.

 However, when considering the global scale, variations in solar irradiance are relatively limited and cannot, by themselves, account for the observed drastic temperature change of 10 degrees Celsius.
 Therefore, there is a need to identify an amplification mechanism capable of translating these modest solar variations into significant climatic shifts.
 This project focuses on the proposal put forth by Italian researchers Benzi, Parisi, Sutera, and Vulpiani in the early 1980s, introducing the concept of stochastic resonance as a potential amplification mechanism.